Golfodulcean poison frog: Description

 P. vittatus is a fairly large poison frog, reaching a length of 3.5 cm in adulthood, with females typically being larger than males.
 They are more smooth-bodied than other species of the genus, having almost perfectly sloping backs.
 Unlike the related P. bicolor and P. terribilis, their shoulder blades are usually not visible beneath their skin, giving the frogs the appearance of being overweight.
 The frog's color is black, but it may appear to glitter due to chemical pigments in the skin.
 Its legs are mottled blue, and the sides often have a marble pattern of blue or green.
 One of the most distinctive features of P. vittatus are the two stripes running down its back for which it was named.
 These stripes are usually fire orange, but they may also be golden, yellow, or green, and extend from just above the cloaca to the end of the frog's nose.

 Habitats

-Its natural habitats are primary lowland moist and wet forests at elevations of 20–550 m above sea level.
+Its natural habitats are primary lowland moist and wet primary and secondary forests at elevations of 20–550 m above sea level.
 It is diurnal and terrestrial species associated with streams.
 Eggs are usually laid on leaves above the ground.
-The hatching tadpoles are transported by males to forest streams where they complete the larval development.